 Occasionally, a person will have no symptoms or vague symptoms such as an ongoing cold, and the leukaemia is discovered during a routine blood test.
 Usually, people with acute lymphoblastic leukaemia (ALL) find that some of the following symptoms appear quickly over a few weeks.

 Low levels of red blood cells (anaemia) can cause tiredness (fatigue), weakness, a pale complexion and breathlessness.

 Increased bruising and bleeding

-Lack of platelets can cause bruising without a bump or fall (spontaneous bruising), nosebleeds, bleeding gums, heavy periods in women, and small red or purple spots on the skin or mouth (known as petechiae).
+Low platelet levels can cause bruising without a bump or fall, nosebleeds, bleeding gums, heavy periods, and small red or purple spots on the skin or mouth (called petechiae).

 Repeated or persistent infections

-Lack of normal white blood cells can cause mouth sores, sore throats, fevers, sweats, coughing, boils, infected cuts or scratches, and frequent and painful passing of urine.
+A lack of normal white blood cells can cause mouth sores or ulcers, sore throats, fevers, sweats, coughing, boils, infected cuts or scratches, and frequent and painful passing of urine.
 A low white blood cell level can also lead to more serious infections.

 Enlarged spleen and lymph nodes